Reading time: 9 min.

 Wayne Rooney is reported to have paid around £30,000 for his hair transplant treatments.
 Whether this figure is accurate is up for debate — but it’s important to recognise that it’s not usually necessary to pay that much for a successful hair transplant.
 In our UK hair transplant cost analysis, we found that the average cost of a hair transplant is £4,820.

 That means you don’t need to be on a professional footballer’s wage to opt for a hair transplant.
-But repairing bad hair transplants can increase the cost of your hair restoration treatment, as you may need multiple corrective surgeries to fix a botched transplant.
+However, a second hair transplant to repair a transplant gone wrong can increase the cost of your hair restoration treatment, as you may need multiple corrective surgeries to fix a botched transplant.

-To avoid paying over the odds for your transplant, choose a reputable clinic with strong success rates from the start.
+To avoid paying over the odds for your hair restoration surgery, choose a reputable clinic with strong success rates from the start.
 You’ll find that fantastic results — such as Rob Holding’s hair transplant — can be achieved at a much more affordable price.

 What to do about a botched hair transplant

-We created a similar advice piece on beard transplants gone wrong.
-What does Dr May suggest if something does go wrong with your beard transplant?
+We’ve created similar advice pieces on beard transplants gone wrong and eyebrow transplants gone wrong.
+So what does Dr. May suggest if something does go wrong with your scalp or facial hair transplant?

-They will be familiar with the most common problems, and will be able to assist with any queries.
+Good hair transplant clinics will be familiar with the most common problems and will be able to assist with any queries.
 They can either advise you over the phone or make an appointment for you to return for an assessment.
 If this person is not available, you may need to consider other options.

-If going back to your original clinic is not an option – for example, if you travelled to a hair transplant clinic abroad – schedule an appointment with a good reputable local clinic.
+If going back to your original clinic is not an option (for example, if you travelled to a hair transplant clinic abroad) schedule an appointment with a good reputable local clinic.
 They will be able to assess your situation and advise you accordingly.
-Good surgeons will also be able to remedy or repair any failed or bad hair transplants
+Good hair transplant surgeons will also be able to remedy or repair any failed or bad hair transplants

 If severe health issues develop outside of normal office hours, always seek immediate medical attention.
 Depending on the urgency of the problem, contact your GP or local A&E services.